someparty/someparty/source/about.html.markdown

 layout: page
 ---

-Some Party is a newsletter discussing Canadian music.
-It's written and curated independently by Adam White, who you may know from 20-odd years as a [Punknews.org](https://www.punknews.org) contributor or a [Polaris Music Prize](https://polarismusicprize.ca/) jurist.
-The newsletter's written and delivered every Sunday evening (or as close to that as I can get).
+Some Party is an email newsletter sharing updates on independent Canadian rock music, curated and produced entirely as a solo project.
+I'm Adam White, who you may know from 20-odd years as a [Punknews.org](https://www.punknews.org) editor or as a [Polaris Music Prize](https://polarismusicprize.ca/) jurist.
+The newsletter's written and delivered every week (more or less).

 I named this project after the Constantines song (from their first album).
-Steve gave me his blessing to call it that, although I admit I asked him years after I started using it.
+Steve gave me his blessing to call it that, although I admit I asked him years after I started using the name.
 Perhaps he was just being nice.

 Some Party's based in Niagara Falls, Ontario, within the lands addressed in Treaty 381.
 You can find me on [Twitter](https://twitter.com/adamwhite), [Instagram](https://www.instagram.com/adamwhite/), and through email at [adam@someparty.ca](mailto:adam@someparty.ca).
+You're free to add me to your mailing list, PR folk.

 ##Why Canada?